lavienbluu/final-DES427/README.md

 # Final Project of DES427

 ## About
 The `Number Fact` is the final project of DES427 course developed by using react native.
 The application provides interesting facts about number, date, and year that user input into the system.
-The API is from http://numbersapi.com/

 ## API
 We use the no key API to develop this project from http://numbersapi.com/